webpro/Automated-SPA-Testing/README.md

 Additionally, a big plus of this strategy is that it's easy to configure functional testing (see below).

-A downside of testem is that it doesn't have support for code coverage (at least not built-in).
-Since testem hooks into the client side frameworks, those can be configured to use coverage reporters (but after generating coverage files from sources).
+A downside of Testem is that it doesn't have support for code coverage (at least not built-in).
+Since Testem hooks into the client side frameworks, those can be configured to use coverage reporters (but after generating coverage files from sources).
 One working effort includes [Testem Coverage Sandbox](https://github.com/richardbutler/testem-coverage-sandbox).

-### Functional Testing
+### Behavior Testing

-Based on the given definition ("verify correct behavior of isolated functions based on user interaction"), the challenge is to initialize a function of the application, and then simulate user interaction with it.
+Based on the given definition ("verify correct behavior of isolated functions based on user interaction, while faking events etc. in JavaScript"), the challenge is to initialize a function of the application, and then simulate user interaction with it.
 Examples include:

 * Navigate the UI by clicking links or buttons, and display associated content.
 * Fill out a form and submit it by using the keyboard.